-Marketing options on Twitter include:
+Marketing options on Twitter include prmoted:

 Starting with the first option, promoted tweets are paid tweets that can be displayed at the top of certain people’s feeds.
 Tweets flow like a rushing river down a person’s feed, so this option allows you to keep one of your own at the top.

 You’ll be able to promote tweets to specific locations, followers, and certain keywords in search results.
-Secondly there’s an option for promoted accounts which makes your account appear in the “Who to Follow” section on the left side of user’s Twitter feeds.
+Secondly, there’s an option for promoted accounts which makes your account appear in the “Who to Follow” section on the left side of the user’s Twitter feeds.
 This is used to gain more influencers as followers of your brand.

 Finally, there are promoted trends.
-These are specific hashtags that will appear on the left side of user’s feeds.
+These are specific hashtags that will appear on the left side of the user’s feeds.
 By investing in a promoted trend, your topic of choice can appear as “trending” in this section.

 Pin This Now: Marketing Options on Pinterest

 Pinterest may be young, but it’s an up-and-comer for sure.
 This image-focused platform offers a wholly unique way to promote your content.
-At the surface, the site is essentially a massive pinboard where people can post images and comment on them.
+On the surface, the site is essentially a massive pinboard where people can post images and comment on them.

 Each time an image is pinned, it creates a link back to your website.
 When someone repins your images, that’s another link back to your blog.
 When creating your Pinterest profile, include a profile picture and make sure that it isn’t hidden from search engines in the settings.
 This way it will be indexed by Google and show up on search results.

 Adding the Pinterest share button to images on your site is also a great way to connect the visual aspects of your site to your Pinterest profile.
 From here, create boards with unique titles and descriptive names.
-Upload only high-quality images and given them specific titles and descriptions so they get noticed.
+Upload only high-quality images and give them specific titles and descriptions so they get noticed.